Asylum2032/foresightinteractive/pages/factors/factor_automation_databases.md

 # C1 (mediator)
-* AI has been implemented extensively, and is working well across various IP activities and procedures
+* AI has been implemented extensively, and is working well across various international protection activities and procedures
 * Private and Public databases are used by automated systems for a variety of governmental tasks.
 * Data privacy policies are ineffective at safe guarding personally identifiable information.
 * Biometric genetics are used to estimate relatedness in support of family reunification (security concerns emerge)